fuzz-productions/iOSPlaybook/documentation.md

 There are two types of documentation, which we describe as 'What' and 'Why'.

-> What - explains what a piece of code does
+- *What*: explains what a piece of code does

->
-> Why - explains why a piece of code exists
+- *Why*: explains why a piece of code exists

 </p></details>